42Flo/Philosophers/README.md

-#  Dining Philosophers Problem - School 42
+#  Philosophers - School 42

-Implementations of the classic Dining Philosophers Problem in C.
+Implementations of the Dining Philosophers Problem in C.

 [The Dining Philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) is a classic synchronization problem involving philosophers sitting around a table, sharing a limited number of forks.
 Each philosopher alternates between thinking, eating and sleeping while following certain rules to avoid deadlocks and starvation.